mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 #### Basic Training

-For your first career only, instead of rolling for a skill, you get all the skills listed on the Service Skills table at level 0 as your basic training.
-For subsequent careers, you may pick any one skill listed in the Service Skills table at level 0 as your basic training.
+For your first career only, instead of rolling for a skill, you get all the skills listed on the Service<br/>Skills table at level 0 as your basic training.
+For subsequent careers, you may pick any one skill listed in the Service<br/>Skills table at level 0 as your basic training.

 Citizens and Drifters are an exception to this.
 They both use their appropriate Assignment Skills for basic training.